GJCPP/LearningNote/pages/on Computer Network.md

 			- Manufacturer buys portion of MAC space from IEEE to ensure uniqueness.
 		- Address resolution protocol (ARP)
 			- Translate IP to MAC.
+			- ARP table
+				- Each node (i.e. host, router) on LAN has a ARP table.
+				-